Hematology

 Classification tools

-There are several diagnostic techniques that should be used as adjunctive tests to differentiate between different types of acute leukemia (lymphoid and myeloid, i.e. immunophenotyping and cytochemical staining), lymphoma from an acute leukemia (combination of clinical signs and laboratory results), or reactive from neoplastic conditions, e.g. chronic lymphocytic leukemia from a reactive lymphocytosis (immunophenotyping or
+There are several diagnostic techniques that should be used as adjunctive tests to differentiate between different types of acute leukemia (lymphoid versus myeloid, i.e. immunophenotyping), lymphoma from an acute leukemia (combination of clinical signs and laboratory results, CD34 and MHCII expression may be helpful), or reactive from neoplastic conditions, e.g. chronic lymphocytic leukemia from a

 Classification tools Read More »